lborocs/22cob290-part2-team-10/README.md

 - [Prettier](https://prettier.io/) (formatting) has been set up because it's a waste of time debating code format
   - If using VSCode, install the Prettier plugin and you just have to save a file to run the formatter
   - See https://prettier.io/docs/en/editors.html if not using VSCode
-  - Thoguh there should be a GitHub action set up to format code when you make a pull request
+  - A git pre-commit hook has been set up to automatically format changed files using [pretty-quick](https://prettier.io/docs/en/precommit.html#option-2-pretty-quickhttpsgithubcomazzpretty-quick)
 - ESLint (code style) has been set up
   - **Make sure your editor/IDE has ESLint support enabled, e.g. VSCode has the ESLint extension**